PoliticalGraveyard.com

 Codman, Franklin L. — of Boston, Suffolk County, Mass.
 Republican.
 Alternate delegate to Republican National Convention from Massachusetts, 1908.
 Burial location unknown.

-CODONER (Soundex C356) — See also CORDONE, DONER, LONDONER.
+CODONER (Soundex C356) — See also CORDONE, DONER, DONERMEYER, LONDONER, ODONEL.

-Codoner, Manuel J. — U.S. Vice Consul in Valencia, 1924-27; Alicante, 1929-32; Bilbao, 1938; La Guaira, 1947.
+Codoner, Manuel J. — U.S. Vice Consul in Valencia, as of 1924-27; Alicante, as of 1929-32; Bilbao, as of 1938; La Guaira, as of 1947.
 Burial location unknown.

-CODRINGTON: See also Edward Codrington Carrington, Jr.
+CODRINGTON: See also Edward Codrington Carrington Jr.

-CODY (Soundex C300) — See also CADY, COADY, COBY, CODAY, CODE, CODEY, CUDDY, CUDIA, DOOCY.
+CODY (Soundex C300) — See also CADY, COADY, COBY, CODAY, CODE, CODEY, CONDY, COODY, CUDDY, CUDIA, DOOCY, ZODY.

 Cody, C. F. — of Dubuque, Dubuque County, Iowa.
 Democrat.
 Delegate to Democratic National Convention from Iowa, 1944.
-Still living as of 1944.
+Presumed deceased.
+Burial location unknown.

 Cody, Celia — of Berkeley, Alameda County, Calif.
 Democrat.
 Delegate to Democratic National Convention from California, 1988.
 Female.
 Still living as of 1988.